hannahlangen/Final_Project/README.md

 Group Members: Louisa & Hannah

-# Goal of the project:
+# Goal of the project

 Cluster customers of a store according to their attributes and buying patterns.
 Create target personas and predict their buying behaviours to create more targeted advertising campaigns.

-# Brief description of the dataset:
+# Brief description of the dataset

 Source: https://www.kaggle.com/imakash3011/customer-personality-analysis
 company data from a store: data about customers including which products they bought from where (store, catalogue, website) and which ad campaign they responded to